About Carl Davis CBE

 Composer and Conductor

-Carl Davis has made an astonishing impact on music.
-He is the driving force behind the reinvention of the silent movie for this generation and has written the score to some of the most loved and remembered British television dramas.
-He is a conductor and composer of symphonic works, as well as a notable writer for the ballet.
+Carl Davis made an astonishing impact on music.
+He was the driving force behind the reinvention of the silent movie for his generation and wrote the score for some of the most loved and remembered British television dramas.
+He was a conductor and composer of symphonic works, as well as a notable writer for the ballet.

 Carl Davis CBE conducting